Tesla Cybertruck: Interior

 The Cybertruck has five seats, two in the front and a three-seat bench in the back row.
 The vehicle has an 18.5 in touch-screen display in the front for most of the climate, media, and vehicle controls.
-AWD and Cyberbeast configurations vehicle also have a 9.4 in touch-screen for the rear seat passengers.
+AWD and Cyberbeast configurations also have a 9.4 in touch-screen for the rear seat passengers.
 The steering wheel is in the shape of a "squircle," with a flat top and bottom, and round sides.